PowerShell Fundamentals Knowledge Test Challenge

 $

 symbol to declare variables and assign values like strings, integers, and arrays to store information.
 Understanding PowerShell's dynamic typing and explicit type casting prevents common data mishaps.
-Mastering variables is crucial for building flexible, reusable scripts.
-PowerShell on Wikipedia - Utilize the Pipeline for Data Processing - The pipeline (
+Mastering variables is crucial for building flexible, reusable scripts. - Utilize the Pipeline for Data Processing - The pipeline (

 |